 Section C- Certifications and Assurances

-Subrecipient’s federally negotiated F&A rate agreement
+Subrecipient’s federally negotiated F&A rate agreement ☐ attached

-Human Subjects wavier or FWA number if applicable to the award
+Human Subjects wavier or FWA number if applicable to the award ☐ attached

-Animal Subjects waiver or IACUC Assurance Number if applicable to the award
+Animal Subjects waiver or IACUC Assurance Number if applicable to the award ☐ attached

-Cost Sharing Amount: (If applicable to the award)
+Cost Sharing Amount: Click or tap here to enter text.
+(If applicable to the award)

-Subrecipient’s Conflict of Interest Form
+Subrecipient’s Conflict of Interest Form ☐ attached

-Has the institution or any principal investigators or others involved in the project been suspended, disbarred or otherwise ineligible to participate in governmental programs?
+Has the institution or any principal investigators or others involved in the project been suspended, disbarred or otherwise ineligible to participate in governmental programs? ☐ Yes ☐ No

-Subrecipient’s most recent fiscal year audit or include URL:
+Subrecipient’s most recent fiscal year audit or include URL: Click or tap here to enter text.

 Section D- Other Contact Information

-Administrative Contact: Title:
+Administrative Contact: Click or tap here to enter text.
+Title: Click or tap here to enter text.

-Address:
+Address: Click or tap here to enter text.

-City: State: Zip:
+City: Click or tap here to enter text.
+State: Click or tap here to enter text.
+Zip: Click or tap here to enter text.

-Email address: Phone Number:
+Email address: Click or tap here to enter text.
+Phone Number: Click or tap here to enter text.

-Financial Contact: Title:
+Financial Contact: Click or tap here to enter text.
+Title: Click or tap here to enter text.

-Address:
+Address: Click or tap here to enter text.

-City: State: Zip:
+City: Click or tap here to enter text.
+State: Click or tap here to enter text.
+Zip: Click or tap here to enter text.

-Email address: Phone Number:
+Email address: Click or tap here to enter text.
+Phone Number: Click or tap here to enter text.

-Authorized Official: Title:
+Authorized Official: Click or tap here to enter text.
+Title: Click or tap here to enter text.

-Address:
+Address: Click or tap here to enter text.

-City: State: Zip:
+City: Click or tap here to enter text.
+State: Click or tap here to enter text.
+Zip: Click or tap here to enter text.

-Email address: Phone Number:
+Email address: Click or tap here to enter text.
+Phone Number: Click or tap here to enter text.

 Approved by Subrecipient:

 The information, certifications and representations above have been read and approved by an authorized official of the Subrecipient named herein.
-The appropriate programmatic and administrative personnel involved in this application are aware of agency policy in regard to subawards and are prepared to establish the necessary inter-institutional agreements consistent with these policies.
+The appropriate programmatic and administrative personnel involved in this application are aware of agency policy in regards to subawards and are prepared to establish the necessary inter-institutional agreements consistent with these policies.
 Any work begun and/or expenses incurred prior to full execution of a subaward agreement are at the Subrecipient’s own risk.

 Signature Authorized Official/ Date